Note

 Caution

-To configure policies for the MCP server:
+To configure policies for the MCP server, follow these steps:

-In the Azure portal, navigate to your API Management instance.
+In the Azure portal, go to your API Management instance.

 In the left-hand menu, under APIs, select MCP Servers.